Chope

 Collecting Data from the Research

-Insights and findings include — Most users will search for deals before deciding a restaurant, they wish that deals can be more prominent so they will not miss it out.
-And users think that Chope should have a review feature so that they can make a quicker decision on the restaurant to go to.
-And we found out about the other food apps they used which lead us to the next page on competitor analysis.
-We created an Affinity Map to break down the insights gathered into individual categories.
+Insights and findings include — Most users search for deals before deciding on a restaurant and wish that deals were more prominent so they do not miss them.
+Users also feel that Chope should have a review feature to help make quicker decisions about which restaurant to visit.
+Information about other food apps used by the participants led to the next step of competitor analysis.

 Affinity Map